pressody/pressody-retailer/docs/integrations.md

 ## Members

-PixelgradeLT Retailer registers capabilities and a capability group with the [Members](https://wordpress.org/plugins/members/) plugin.
+Pressody Retailer registers capabilities and a capability group with the [Members](https://wordpress.org/plugins/members/) plugin.

 [Back to Index](index.md)